 Anti-matrix metalloproteinase 9 (MMP) inhibitor — GS-5745 is an IgG4 monoclonal antibody that inhibits matrix metalloproteinase 9.
 This collagenase enzyme is a mediator of various inflammatory pathways and thought to be one mechanism whereby neutrophils and macrophages cause tissue destruction in ulcerative colitis .
 Early phase Ib results showed higher rates of response (43 versus 13 percent), remission, and mucosal healing when compared with placebo .

 Anti-SMAD7 therapy — Mongerson is an oral SMAD7 antisense oligonucleotide with notable phase II results in the treatment of Crohn disease .
 In both Crohn disease and ulcerative colitis, elevated SMAD7 levels are thought to result in defective TGF-beta 1 activity, preventing the suppression of inflammatory pathways .
+The current formulation has been designed to be released in the terminal ileum and the right colon, and therefore aims to treat Crohn disease.
 Manipulation of the pH release capsule and/or suspending the active agent in a rectal enema has been proposed for the treatment of ulcerative colitis.
 Clinical trials with the oral version are also underway.

-Probiotics and fecal microbiota transplantation — A pathogenic role for enteric flora has been suggested in patients with ulcerative colitis, since colitis does not develop in animal models raised in a germ-free environment.
+Probiotics — A pathogenic role for enteric flora has been suggested in patients with ulcerative colitis, since colitis does not develop in animal models raised in a germ-free environment.
 (See "Immune and microbial mechanisms in the pathogenesis of inflammatory bowel disease".)